tsangkevin99/tsangk3040Art/README.md

    - If you have done everything correctly, it should look similar to this!
    ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMWpmNzVoN3NiYWU4czFzOWthdWRqemR2bGE3Yzk1eHoxZTc2NDB4NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/uUQzZL22ZceOl8xmWO/giphy.gif)
    *Congratulations!
 You successfully hosted your own resume on GitHub Pages using Markdown and Jekyll.*
+- *This step relates to Etter's principle of making documentation easily available to users*

 ## More Resources
 - [Markdown Guide](https://www.markdownguide.org/)